R42 (New York City Subway car): Retirement

 In March 2012, the MTA awarded a contract to Bombardier for the delivery and purchase of new subway cars (the R179) in order to retire the remaining R32s and R42s.
 Since the delivery of the four-car R179 sets, demand for the R42s drastically lowered.
 By late April 2019, they were no longer formally assigned for revenue service, becoming a contingency fleet.
-With the R179 delivery completed, the R42s were gradually phased out until the last train made its final trip on the J on December 30, 2019.
-However, from January 8 through January 24, 2020, the R42s were restored to revenue service due to the R179 being pulled from service.
+With the R179 delivery completed, the R42s were gradually phased out until the last train made its final trip on the on December 30, 2019.
+However, from January 8 through January 24, 2020, the R42s were restored to revenue service due to the R179s being pulled from service.
 On February 12, 2020, the R42s were officially retired when the last train made its final trip on the as part of a ceremonial farewell excursion sponsored by the New York Transit Museum.

 Following retirement, nearly all cars retired by the R160s were stripped of parts and sunk as artificial reefs.
 After the reefing program ended in April 2010, leftover retired R42s were trucked to Sims Metal Management's Newark facility to be scrapped and processed in mid-2013.
-Meanwhile, the then-50 remaining cars retired by the R179s were gradually reassigned to work service starting in summer 2020; they handle such tasks as providing traction for B Division rail adhesion trains and refuse collection trains.
-Of the 50 cars in work service, car 4816 was damaged in an accident at Coney Island Yard in October 2022; it was removed off property along with its mate 4817 in April 2023.
+On the other hand, the 50 cars retired by the R179s were gradually reassigned to work service starting in summer 2020; they handle such tasks as providing traction for B Division rail adhesion trains and refuse collection trains.
+48 of these 50 cars remain in work service; car 4816 was damaged in an accident at Coney Island Yard in October 2022, then removed off property along with its mate 4817 on April 15, 2023.

 Other R42 cars were saved for various purposes throughout the New York City Subway system.
 The full list includes: